 There are a few requirements needed to enter the lottery for an Arizona recreational marijuana license in these underserved counties apart from the application itself.
 These requirements include, but are not limited to:

 - $25,000 non-refundable application fee

 - Applicant must have control of a proposed location within the county that is in the correct zoning, confirmed by a local government representative in writing

 - Control includes either ownership of the property, or a letter from the owner approving the applicant’s use of the space for a dispensary

 Arizona recreational marijuana licenses will be awarded by the end of March or the beginning of April, bringing the hope of adult-use sales to begin before the halfway point of 2021.
 Along with these underserved county licenses, 26 social equity licenses will also be granted during the year.

-If you are interested in pursuing one of these underserved rural county licenses and need help finding and securing the right real estate for your application needs, don’t hesitate to give us a call at 1-877-360-8839 or visit our website.
+If you are interested in pursuing one of these underserved rural county licenses and need help finding and securing the right real estate for your application needs, don’t hesitate to give us a call at 1-877-360-8839.